 - Constant feeling of fatigue

 Treatments for colorectal cancer

-Surgery is the most common type of treatment for colorectal cancer for stages 0 through III, as well as stage IV if the tumor is obstructive or blocking the bowel.
+Surgery is the most common type of treatment for colorectal cancer for stages 0 through III.
+Surgery is considered in stage IV disease if the tumor is blocking the bowel or has compromised the wall of the colon.
 Types of surgery may include polypectomy and local excision, partial colectomy, laparoscopic-assisted colectomy, total colectomy, or a colostomy.

 Systemic therapy (such as chemotherapy or targeted therapy) is the second most common form of treatment.
 If a patient is eligible, clinical trials should also be considered as part of the management strategy.
 Radiation therapy can also be considered in special circumstances.

 If you have questions throughout the colorectal cancer journey, call askSARAH at (844) 482-4812.